Back to Blog

 Bad PromptGood Prompt

-"Build a user dashboard""Create a React dashboard component using shadcn/ui that displays the user's active subscription tier, usage metrics for the current billing period (API calls, storage), and a button to upgrade that links to /pricing"
+"Build a user dashboard""Create a React dashboard component using shadcn/ui that displays the user's active subscription tier, usage metrics for the current billing period (API calls, storage), and a button to upgrade that links to /pricing.
+Use the existing useSubscription hook for data."

-"Add authentication""Implement NextAuth.js with Google OAuth and email magic links.
-Store sessions in PostgreSQL.
+"Add authentication""Implement Clerk authentication with Google OAuth and email magic links.
+Store sessions in PostgreSQL using Prisma.
 Redirect unauthenticated users to /login.
-Protect all /dashboard/* routes."
+Protect all /dashboard/* routes using middleware."

-Step 4: Testing (AI Writes Tests, Humans Design Test Strategy)
+Step 4: Testing (AI Writes Tests, Humans Design Strategy)

 AI excels at generating unit tests for individual functions.
 But the test strategy — what to test, what edge cases matter, how to set up integration tests — requires human judgment.